mickymacirl/CI-P4-ICSB/README.md

 ### User Story - As a developer, I must create a navigation bar that works on any device

+The navigation bar is a key element of any website, as it allows users to easily find and access different pages within the site.
+This user story specifies that the navigation bar must be designed to be responsive, meaning that it should work correctly on any device, whether it be a desktop computer, a tablet, or a smartphone.
+This is important because it ensures that users can access the site and navigate through it easily regardless of the device they are using.

 Implementation of Navigation Menu

 * [X] Home - index.html - All users can see